sts10/blackbox/README.md

 Blackbox is your personal, anonymous tip line enabling anyone to privately submit messages that only you can read.

-Our installation is optimized by using the e-paper display to make it a no-code, no-terminal configuration process.
+Our installation is optimized by using an e-paper display to make it a no-code, no-terminal configuration process.

 ## Is Blackbox for me?
 Blackbox is intended for use when: